jdsandifer/Style-Guide/general.md

 ## Abbreviations
 - Don't use abbreviations if you can avoid it
-- When referencing an ID, you can make "ID" all caps.
+- When referencing an ID, you should make "ID" all caps

 ```php
    public function setReportID($id)